saulpw/visidata/docs/index.md

 * [Rows](/docs/rows)
     * How to perform operations on a subset of rows
     * How to filter rows
+    * How to filter a random subset of rows
     * How to move, copy and remove rows
     * How to sort rows
 * [Columns](/docs/columns)